 After the game, McDonald had some fun with the play, saying that his goal was to “punish him” and that he was aiming right at “his temple and to just crush him.”

 What’s worse than being stiff-armed into the abyss and getting bombarded by the Internet for it?
 Conte left the game shortly after due a knee injury he sustained while being manhandled.

-It’s a shame that Conte was injured in the process, but regardless of which side of the game you were on, this 75-yard score is one of the best we’ll see this season.
+It’s a shame that Conte was injured in the process, but regardless of which side of the game you were on, this 75-yard TD is one of the best we’ll ever see.